Whaleoil blogger Cameron Slater: 'I wrote for my political beliefs, not for cash'

 Slater, the former author of the WhaleOil blog, is accused of being paid to write the posts by ex-National MP Katherine Rich through her employer the Food and Grocery Council (NZFGC).

-They accuse Graham, son of the former National cabinet minister Sir Douglas Graham, of being the middle man.
+They accuse Carrick Graham, son of the former National cabinet minister Sir Douglas Graham, of being the middle man.

 The defendants have tried to get the case struck out - including on the basis that Slater is bankrupt - but the court has declined.